Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Conclusion

 \section{Conclusion}

 In this work, we have proposed \ourmethod{}, a \ac{FL} based throughput prediction algorithm for cellular networks.
-Unlike existing machine learning based throughput prediction algorithms which are trained using centralized datasets, the proposed algorithm facilitates distributed training of a deep neural network based model at end devices.
+Unlike existing machine learning-based throughput prediction algorithms which are trained using centralized datasets, the proposed algorithm facilitates distributed training of a deep neural network-based model at end-devices.
 This addresses the issue that service providers may be reluctant to share their proprietary network information.
-Additionally, the use of \ac{FL} incorporates the user specific variations of throughput into the prediction engine.
-Our proposed \ourmethod{} shows a high $R_2$ score of more than 80\% for all datasets.
-Thus its usage for cellular network throughput prediction is, therefore, highly recommended.
+Additionally, the use of \ac{FL} incorporates the user-specific variations of throughput into the prediction engine, which makes it suitable for a wide range of pervasive applications.